wanchain/wanx/README.md

 transaction, and thus the downside of signing manually is that you will have to handle the steps yourself.
 See examples below for a full crosschain transaction with signing handled outside of WanX.

+## Chain-specific Steps

+The following are the steps that are needed to be taken for each of the chain integrations.

+### Ethereum

+__Inbound Steps__
+- Send lock tx on Ethereum
+- Wait for storeman response on Wanchain
+- Send redeem tx on Wanchain
+- Wait for storeman response on Ethereum

+__Outbound Steps__
+- Get outbound fee
+- Send lock tx on Wanchain with outbound fee
+- Wait for storeman response on Ethereum
+- Send redeem tx on Ethereum
+- Wait for storeman response on Wanchain

+### ERC20 Tokens

+__Inbound Steps__
+- Send approve tx on Ethereum
+- Send lock tx on Ethereum
+- Wait for storeman response on Wanchain
+- Send redeem tx on Wanchain
+- Wait for storeman response on Ethereum

+__Outbound Steps__
+- Send approve tx on Wanchain
+- Get outbound fee
+- Send lock tx on Wanchain with outbound fee
+- Wait for storeman response on Ethereum
+- Send redeem tx on Ethereum
+- Wait for storeman response on Wanchain

+### Bitcoin

+__Inbound Steps__
+- Generate new Bitcoin P2SH lock address
+- Send bitcoin to the lock address
+- Send lock tx on Wanchain with lockTime and txid of funding tx
+- Wait for storeman response on Wanchain
+- Send redeem tx on Wanchain
+- Wait for storeman response on Wanchain

+__Outbound Steps__
+- Get outbound fee
+- Send lock tx on Wanchain with outbound fee
+- Wait for storeman response on Wanchain
+- Get txid and lockTime from response
+- Send redeem tx on Bitcoin

 ## Examples